cmcmteixeira/article-test/article/README.md

 In order to avoid going over the api limits of 10 requests per second and support searching by keyword in a paginated manner, the Article Service stores a list of articles and their keywords.

-This "cache" of values is bound to go stale if not refreshed periodically so the article updater service continually searches and compares the elevio and article service state.
+This "cache" of values is bound to go stale if not refreshed periodically so the article updater(a separate service) continually searches and compares the elevio and article service state.
-When a difference is found, it publishes an event into rabbit which will get picked up the article service.
+When a difference is found, it publishes an event into rabbit which will get picked up/consumed by the article service.
-The speed/rate at which this service runs can be configured using the project `application.conf`
+The speed/rate at which this service runs can be configured using the Updater `application.conf`

 ```.hocon
 internal-walker {